vivi7/Clipy/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Localization Contributors
+Clipy is looking for localization contributors.<br>
+If you can cooperate, please see [CONTRIBUTING.md](https://github.com/Clipy/Clipy/blob/develop/.github/CONTRIBUTING.md)

 ### Distribution
 If you distribute derived work, especially in the Mac App Store, I ask you to follow two rules: